Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.5_or_2.6_to_3.1.md

 ---

-    title: Migrate from Transfer CFT 2.5 or 2.6 to 3.9
+    title: "Migrate from Transfer CFT 2.5 or 2.6 to 3.10"
-    linkTitle: Migrate from Transfer CFT 2.5 or 2.6.x
+    linkTitle: "Migrate from Transfer CFT 2.5 or 2.6.x"
-    weight: 250
+    weight: 240

----
-This topic describes how to migrate Transfer CFT 2.5 or 2.6 to version {{< TransferCFT/axwayvariablesComponentVersion  >}}.
+---This topic describes how to migrate Transfer CFT 2.5 or 2.6 to version {{< TransferCFT/axwayvariablesComponentVersion  >}}.
 Before starting this migration procedure, review the prerequisites and information on [loading the environment](../../../../unix_install_start_here/upgrade_start_here/load_the_environment).
 Additionally, you must have installed your new {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesReleaseNumber  >}} and applied the most recent service pack.

 ## Migrate the configuration